Axiom Geomatics logo

 Deck Permit Requirements in Calgary

-Very few home improvements make such a decisive impact than outside decking.
+Few home improvements make such a decisive impact as outside decking.
 Apart from the instant visual appeal, adding a deck to your home is a wonderful way to expand your living space.

-Before you start heading out for lumber and sketching designs, there is one important step that shouldn't be overlooked: securing a Calgary deck permit.
-Even if you are simply making modifications to existing decking, local building codes require a deck permit in Calgary to ensure the structure is safe, well-constructed, and compliant with city regulations.
+However, before you start heading out for lumber, there is one important step that shouldn't be overlooked: obtaining a deck permit from the City of Calgary.
+Even if you’re simply modifying an existing deck, local building codes require a deck permit to ensure the structure is safe, well-constructed, and compliant with city regulations.

 Do You Need a Building Permit for a Deck?